-For managing finances, a computation of values or a formula is used in the United States Medicare for reimbursement of independent physicians.
+For managing finances, computation of values or formula is used in the United States Medicare for reimbursement of independent physicians.
 Known as Relative Value Units (RVUs), it was devised in 1988 to calculate the work rendered by physicians for treating patients.
 It differs chiefly from physician to physician in terms of services rendered; for e.g. the RVU of a patient visit will be lower than an invasive surgical procedure conducted on a patient.
 However, RVUs are useful in not just valuation of work/determining compensation but also to decide if a buyout offer from a hospital/clinic is worthy or not.

 These three factors are then multiplied by geographical adjustment – Geographic Price Cost Index (GPCI) which gives the cost for a particular location.
-This is then converted to a dollar amount by multiplying it with a conversion factor determining what Medicare or HMO has to pay for any service/procedure, and is location specific.
+This is then converted to a dollar amount by multiplying it with a conversion factor determining what Medicare or HMO has to pay for any service/procedure, and is location-specific.

 [(RVUw x work GPCI) + (RVUPE x PE GPCI) + (RVUMP x malpractice GPCI)] x CF for the year in question.

-Why Were RVUs Created?
+Why Were Relative Value Units (RVUs) Created?

 RVUs were created to bring about uniformity in the payment system and reduce the upward trend.
 Further, from a practice management perspective, RVUs were created as they are (the language) used by most payers for contracts and reimbursements.
-RVUs are also used to pay for multi-physician practices that can determine how much to pay physicians based on straight productivity (the practice multiplies the work RVUs with its conversion factor) and a salary plus bonus tied to a number of RVUs that have been generated over a base number (especially for adding productivity incentive) to arrive at the reimbursement number.
+RVUs are also used to pay for multi-physician practices that can determine how much to pay physicians based on straight productivity (the practice multiplies the work RVUs with its conversion factor) and a salary plus a bonus tied to a number of RVUs that have been generated over a base number (especially for adding productivity incentive) to arrive at the reimbursement number.
 It is also imperative that RVUs aid in recruiting and retaining physicians.

 As RVUs are validated, they have gone to become the customary measurement for cost benchmarking.
-They are consistent, formula based, and the standard and acceptable norms for setting fee-for-service payments by Medicare and almost all other private insurance payers.
+They are consistent, formula-based, and the standard and acceptable norms for setting fee-for-service payments by Medicare and almost all other private insurance payers.